Parity-dependent State Engineering and Tomography in the ultrastrong coupling regime: Introduction

-The fast-growing interest in the USC regime is motivated by theoretical predictions of novel fundamental properties~\cite{Emary2004, Ciuti2005, Ciuti2006, Deliberato2009, Meaney2010, Ashhab2010, Ridolfo2012,Felicetti2014}, and by potential applications in quantum computing tasks~\cite{Nataf2011, Romero2012, Kyaw2014}.
-Nowadays, quantum technologies featuring the USC regime have been able to characterize this coupling regime by means of transmission or reflection spectroscopy measurements of optical/microwave signals~\cite{Niemczyk2010,Diaz2010}.
-However, state reconstruction in the USC regime of the QRM, as well as quantum information applications, are hindered by the lack of \textit{in situ} switchability and control of the cavity-qubit coupling strength.
-Direct Wigner function reconstruction of an anharmonic oscillator has been realized~\cite{Shalibo2013}, but only for the case of small anharmonicity.
-In the case of harmonic oscillators, microwave cavity field states have been measured using streaming Rydberg atoms as probe~\cite{Bertet2002, Deleglise2008}.
 Here, we propose the use of an ancillary qubit as a tool for state generation, spectroscopy, and state reconstruction of USC polariton states.
-We analyze a system composed of a single-mode quantum resonator coupled to two two-level systems, or qubits.
+We analyze a system composed of a single-mode quantum resonator coupled to two two-level systems, or qubits, as shown in Fig.~\ref{sketch}.
 One of them (system qubit) interacts with the cavity mode in the USC regime, forming polariton states, while the coupling strength of the ancillary qubit with the cavity is in the SC regime.
-We find that USC polaritons populating the system substantially modify the light-matter interaction of the ancillary qubit, leading to a counter-intuitive breaking of the Jaynes-Cummings model~\cite{JCmodel} even for small interaction strengths.
 Our analysis enables us to design a spectroscopy protocol able to identify the parity of each USC energy level, allowing us to check distinctive features of the USC spectrum in a realistic experiment.
 Moreover, we show how the ancillary qubit allows for state engineering and tomography of the USC qubit-cavity system.
-Finally, we consider realistic parameters typical of superconducting circuits, where the present model may be implemented with state-of-the-art technology.
+From our analysis, it emerges that USC polaritons populating the system substantially modify the light-matter interaction of the ancillary qubit, leading to a counter-intuitive breaking of the Jaynes-Cummings model~\cite{JCmodel} even for small interaction strengths.
+Finally, we consider realistic parameters of current implementations of circuit QED in the USC regime, where the present model may be implemented with state-of-the-art technology.